arabbitplays/Zettelkasten/🔴Fleeting/Model Quality.md

 ## Metamodel Quality

-- Quality improvement is a heavyweight process, as it requires the adaptation of the [[Model Transformations]],
+- Quality improvement is a heavyweight process, as it requires the adaptation of the [[Model Transformations]], editors (see [[Xtext]]) and so on

+### Antipatterns

+- Isolated classes - classes that don't use other classes and are not used by other classes
+- Isolated packages - packages without references
+- Cycles in the inheritance graph

+### Metrics

+- Total number of classifiers
+- Total number of elements in the XMI representation
+- Number of element contained in the package
+- Depth of packaging, the longest path from the root to an element
+- Depth of inheritance (see [[OO Quality Metrics]])

 ---